sidecus/authzyin/README.md

 - Contains

 Each operator can be associated with a **Direction**.
 For example, you can check whether certain properties in the authorization context contains some values from a resource, or use a Contains with a reverse direction to check whether certain properties from the resource contains a value from the authorization context.
 This also means we don't need to support less than since it's just the reverse of greater than.

-*Kindly note* - you might have more complex authorization scenarios to handle.
-You don't have to be limited by this library and can mix this with the native asp.net core requirement/handler behaviors.
-Those won't be sent or processed by the client.

 ## Code structure
 - [/lib](https://github.com/sidecus/authzyin/tree/master/lib): server library